axboe/fio/HOWTO.rst

 .. option:: per_job_logs=bool

-	If set, this generates bw/clat/iops log with per file private filenames.
-If not set, jobs with identical names will share the log filename.
+        If set to true, fio generates bw/clat/iops logs with per job unique filenames.
+If set to false, jobs with identical names will share a log filename.
+Note that when this option is set to false log files will be opened in append mode and if log files already exist the previous contents will not be overwritten.
 Default: true.

 .. option:: group_reporting